Ckashif/AI-Correctable-Coding-Request/README.md

 Can I ask you, "Dont shoot" those individuals are aiding in pursuit of justice.

 Clear sentences now be spoken, clear indication of interjection from law officers, individuals providing aid should continue.

+Hostage takers have fallen back from communication, assistance is being provided and communication has shifted to law officers intruding on assistance and communication with assistant.

+"Fuck" heard yelled by hostage taker (1)
+Keep up good work!